 “It turns out that selling dollar bills for eighty cents is really fun — and makes you really popular – but isn’t exactly sustainable”

+That’s why the unit economics calculation is very important.
 At the early stages, a thorough calculation of your unit economics with a high dose of realism can prevent major financial losses and frustration in business.
 No less useful can be calculating unit economics as your startup grows and develops.

 Note that unit economics for your first-purchase customers and repeat customers have different values.
 In the following example, we’ve made calculations for first-purchase customers.
 To figure out how to calculate unit economics for SaaS businesses by dividing users into cohorts, scroll down.